Friday, June 11, 2021

 Image Retrieved From: wikipedia.com

-When the train reached the ground, the less injured set about rescuing and caring for those trapped under debris.
+Once the daze of what had just transpired wore off, the less injured set about rescuing and caring for those trapped under debris.
 Doctors and first responders soon reached the scene.
 Everyone onboard had sustained injuries of various severity.
-All were taken back to Snow Shoe by train for further medical treatment.
+All were taken back to Snow Shoe for further medical treatment.

 Passenger William Holt of nearby Moshannon was the most grievously injured.
-A wooden beam ripped through the floor of the passenger car, injuring both of his legs, breaking his nose and striking his face.
-William succumbed to his wounds around 8:00 PM that night.
+A wooden beam had ripped through the floor of the passenger car, injuring both of his legs, breaking his nose and striking his face.
+William succumbed to his wounds around 8:00 PM that evening.
 He was the only fatality of the disaster.
-A suit for the loss of her husband was initiated by Mrs. Holt against the railroad.
+A suit for the loss of her husband was initiated by Mrs. Holt against the railroad with James A. Beaver as council.
 Initially filed for $25,000, the suit was later settled with the railroad agreeing to pay $8,000.

 Juniata Sentinel and Republican., June 19, 1878